mebusy/notes/dev_notes/Algorithm_On_Strings.md

  - Lemma
     - After adding to the end of string S character $, which is smaller than all other characters,
-    - sorting cyclic shifts of S and suffixes of S is equivalen
+    - sorting cyclic shifts of S and suffixes of S is equivalent

 ### Partial Cyclic Shifts